npradaschnor/Programming-and-Scripting-Project-2018/README.md

 _Seaborn_ - it is based on matplotlib that provides a high-level interface for drawing attractive statistical graphics.<br>
 _Sklearn_ - package important to do machine learning in python.<br>

-<p align="justify"> I've tried to convert the data from iris data set from strings to float numbers (def function make float) but it didn't work (the last columns couldn't be converted to float or number). </p>
+<p align="justify"> I've tried to convert the data from iris data set from strings to float numbers (def function make float) but it didn't work (the last columns couldn't be converted to float or number).
+The function below was based on Gerhard Van Der Linde posted in moodle discussion page. </p>

 ``` python
 def makefloat(teststr):